-36.7.
-This Agreement shall be binding upon the successors, purchasers, conveyees, transferees, leasees, and assignees (hereinafter "successors") of the City.
-In consideration of the IBEW Local 1245's execution of this agreement, the City promises that its operations covered by this Agreement, or any portion thereof, shall not be sold, conveyed, transferred, leased or assigned to, or consolidated, or merged with, any successor without first securing an enforceable agreement of the successor to assume the City's obligations under this agreement.
+36.7 This MOU shall be binding upon the successors, purchasers, conveyees, transferees, leasees, and assignees (hereinafter "successors") of the City.
+In consideration of the IBEW Local 1245's execution of this MOU, the City promises that its operations covered by this MOU, or any portion thereof, shall not be sold, conveyed, transferred, leased or assigned to, or consolidated, or merged with, any successor without first securing an enforceable agreement of the successor to assume the City's obligations under this MOU.